earyzhikova/sourmemes/README.md

 # sourmemes
-my class isn't too original
+my class is so original